Build multisyllable word decoding skills with a Science of Reading based worksheet pack.

 Decoding Multisyllable Words Worksheet Pack

-What makes decoding multisyllable words more challenging?
-Is it lack of phonemic awareness, limited vocabulary, neither, or both?
-Current research suggest that students need explicit instruction to develop the ability to decode multisyllable words.
+What makes decoding multi-syllable words more challenging?
+Is it a lack of phonemic awareness, limited vocabulary, neither, or both?
+Current research suggests that students need explicit instruction to develop the ability to decode multi-syllable words.
 To do this, students need direct instruction, guided practice, independent practice, and even more practice.
 This is where we come in.

 - consonant blends